 As E. J. Ruek, I’ve published two books, To Inherit a Murderer (Book I, The Ward) and Old Hickory Lane.
 To Inherit a Murderer can be encapsulated with ‘She thinks he’s a murderer…and he is.’
 Old Hickory Lane‘s story can be summed up with ‘Raised white, half Native, a young veterinarian struggles to survive rural North Idaho amid poverty and prejudice.’
 There are two books each that follow both those titles, and all of them are interconnected.
 Deborah Rheinhart of To Inherit a Murderer appears in Old Hickory Lane, Warren Jeffries, D.V.M., of Old Hickory Lane, appears in To Inherit a Murderer, Books 2 and 3, and also in books by C. J. including this novel, Through Better & Worse.

-As C. J. “Country” James, this is the first novel of a series that will cover years of the Jarvis family saga, mostly love stories and continuing love stories, but focused on both the male and the female characters, equally …and it ain’t always sunshine, chocolates, and roses–not at all.
-Of course, some of the books planned also include stories of the Jarvis family friends and relatives…and even some newcomers they meet.
+As C. J. “Country” James, I’ve got two out.
+The series will cover years of the Jarvis family saga, mostly love stories and continuing love stories, but focused on both the male and the female characters, equally …and it ain’t always sunshine, chocolates, and roses–not at all.
+Of course, some of the books planned also include stories of the Jarvis family friends and relatives …and even some newcomers they meet.
 I have 38 books plotted out, and, yes, I know the last two to three scenes of the very last book in the series, and it’s a heart-warming tear-jerker that will choke you up.
 It did me when I saw it in my head in living 3D, full panaoramic mind-video.
 And, yes, I wrote it down.
 So, if the first couple do well on the market, then I’ll write the rest.
 If not, well, no sense boring everybody with country living at its finest.

-(Q) Where did the concept for the book (or books) come about?
+(Q) Where did the concept for the books come about?

 Life.
 Just like Old Hickory Lane and To Inherit a Murderer did.
 I’ve personally lived firsthand, a lot of the incidents in Old Hickory Lane, and I know the woman who inherited the murderous child portrayed in To Inherit a Murderer.
 (And, of course, Myrrh in the book was my beloved campaigner.)

-In Through Better & Worse and To Have & To Hold, the main family portrayed is based on the family of a rancher who, in the novel, is Franklin Jarvis, the grandfather, the central hub of the series.
-I spent many months of my life on his ranch and love him dearly.
+In Through Better & Worse and To Have & To Hold, the main family portrayed is based on the family of a rancher who was my godfather.
+In the series, he’s Franklin Jarvis, the grandfather, the central hub of the series.
+I spent many months of my life on his ranch and loved him dearly.

 (Q) How long did it take you to finish, from concept to final product?

 Well, concept is dated April 4th.
 Life interfered—rather dramatically—so I began the scene mapping on May 4th.
-Then life landed me a Mom emergency, so I didn’t actually started writing the book on June 4th, and completed the draft June 30th.
-Actual time logged to write the novel covered a span of 18 days and just over 105 actual hours of typing.
-It was a very intense write, almost the fastest I’ve ever written a novel.
+Then life landed me a Mom emergency, so I didn’t actually started writing the book till June 9th, and completed the draft June 29th.
+Actual time logged to write the novel covered a span of 21 days and just over 105 actual hours of typing.
+It was a very intense write.

 (Q) Which authors have most influenced your own writing?